 - People of all ages will pay greater attention to and engage more regularly with Nature… and will accept and practice informed and responsible Earth Stewardship.

-- They will see their relationship to our natural world with new eyes… and will understand more clearly their Earth home.
+- They will see their relationship to our natural world with new eyes… and understand their Earth home more clearly.

 Tagline/Motto: Steve (Great Blue Heron) encourages and seeks a better tomorrow through Nature-Inspired Living!